Larysha/ONT-shotgun-metagenomics/README.md

 9. `quast.sh`
 10. `busco.sh`

-The `config.sh` file is an optional file that sets the the working directory paths to specific variables - if you load it once, then the working directory can be changed easily throughout a working session
+The `config.sh` file is an optional file that sets the working directory paths to specific variables.
+Loading it will enable the working directory to be changed easily throughout a working session
 Please adjust it to suit your file system.